christina1797406/os_assignment_3/comp2002-os-mergesort/README.md

 ## Building the project

-This section should tell the user how to build your code.
+(Christina) This section should tell the user how to build your code.
 If you are delivering a library, where does it need to be installed, or how do you use it?
 Is this an executable, if so, how can a user get up to speed as fast as possible?